marcduiker/marcduiker-dev/src/posts/2024/2024-12-27-changing-my-website-again.md

 There are a ton of static site generators out there.
 If you're looking for one, I recommend looking at [jamstack.org/generators/](https://jamstack.org/generators/).

-I have experience with Jekyll, Hugo, Nuxt, and now I wanted to try something new because I like to learn new things 😁 (and apparently I'm a static site generator masochist 😣).
+I have experience with Jekyll, Hugo, Nuxt, and now I wanted to try something new because I like to learn new things 😁 (and apparently I'm a _static site generator masochist_ 🫠).

 These are my criteria for choosing a static site generator:

 - Flexible but doesn't require a PhD in computer science to change/extend it.
 - Actively maintained project (incl the themes/templates!).
-- Enough themes/templates available to start with and update it to my needs.
+- Enough starter kits/themes/templates available to start with and update it to my needs.
 - Good documentation.

 I heard good things about Astro and Eleventy recently.
 I looked at some templates from both projects and liked the [AstroWind theme](https://astro.build/themes/details/astrowind/) a lot, so I gave that a try.
-I started to migrate my blog posts but somewhere I got stuck and the site didn't render at all 🫤.
+I started to migrate my blog posts, but somewhere I got stuck, and the site didn't render at all 🫤.
 This is definitely a 'me problem', not an Astro problem.
 But since I couldn't easily figure out what the issue was, I decided to move away from Astro.

 > In general, I think a lot of static site generators can benefit from better error messages.
 I often found those messages to generic to be helpful.
 If something is wrong with a blog post I wrote, then please let me know which front-matter field is missing or incorrect!